earthhistoryviz/tsconline/app.md

    Notice that the column name has the prepend `Overlay for`, which textually indicates that it's a DCC column and makes it a unique name from the column it was based off of.
 It has the `isDualColCompColumn` attribute, which explicitly indicates that it's a DCC column.
 Note, although `isDualColCompColumn` has a boolean associated with it, it will always be true since the attribute is only added if it is a DCC column.

 ### How does DCC columns work while loading settings?

+The program uses two caches to load in DCC columns.

+1. `dualColCompRefCache`

+    While iterating through the settings, the program checks if a column has a setting tag with `drawDualColCompColumn` and if it does, adds it to the cache.
+The cache's key is the column name, the cache's value is the string found in the `drawDualColCompColumn` tag.

+2. `dualColCompFoundCache`

+    While iterating through the settings, the program checks if a column has the attribute `isDualColCompColumn` and if it does, adds it to the cache. the cache's key is the column name, the cache's value is the settings for the entire column.

+After the first iteration of the settings and filling these caches, the program then uses the caches to create the DCC columns.
+First, it goes through the DCCRefCache to create the DCC columns themselves.
+Then the program goes through the DCCFoundCache, applying the settings found in them to the created DCC columns.

+#### why use this process?

+The two columns being overlayed in a DCC column can have different parents/be located in different levels.
+Therefore, if the addition of DCC columns were to be done right away, the settings of the second overlay may not have been loaded in and may result in unexpected visuals.